shamspias/time-wick/README.md

-# TimeWick - A Kronos Financial Prediction Platform
+# TimeWick - Financial Prediction Platform

 AI-powered K-line (candlestick) forecasting with a FastAPI backend and a modern React + Vite frontend—integrated with the **Kronos** time-series foundation models from NeoQuasar.